a-sabagh/RNG-isUC/readme.md

 # Description

-WordPress Plugin that that shows the last post viewed by a user in several template views:
+WordPress Plugin that  shows the last post viewed by a user in several template views:
 1. WordPress widget
 2. Shortcode `[isuc_posts_viewed]`
 3. Simple navigation